 Our community deserves to be guaranteed that the Turnbull government will do everything it can, as the seller, to make sure developers understand the Master Plan, and to make sure that plan is respected.
 Sign the petition.

 Kindy funding is once again under threat.
-Under Malcolm Turnbull and the Liberals, federal funding for kindy was due to run out at the end of this year.
+Under Scott Morrison and the Liberals, federal funding for kindy was due to run out at the end of this year.
 Now, they've extended the funding, but only to the end of 2019, and have said they'll end the national partnership agreement for kindy funding in 2020.
 Not good enough.

 Sign my petition.